0xd00dz/awesome-ics-protocols-scripts-learning/README.md

 ```bash
 $ python attacker.py
 ```
-The attacker script will write on the RogueTemp node.
-See Client script how RogueTemp has changed.
+The attacker script will write to the RogueTemp node.
+Check the client script to see how RogueTemp has changed.

 ![OPC Execution](/img/opc_execution.png)